Logo

 Whether you're looking to optimize your Salesforce solution or need custom development, our team is here to help you unlock the full potential of Salesforce.

-As your Salesforce journey continues, mastering Reports and Dashboards should be a natural next step following your understanding of the Salesforce data model and of course your company’s customizations.
-Once you’re able to create Reports that display either standard or custom object record data based on filters and even cross-filters, you’ll be ready to move forward with showcasing them in Salesforce Dashboards.
+As your Salesforce journey progresses, mastering Reports and Dashboards is a natural next step after understanding the Salesforce data model and your company’s customizations.
+Once you can create Reports that display standard or custom object record data using filters and cross-filters, you will be ready to present them in Salesforce Dashboards.

-Here, we’ll investigate the definition of a Dashboard and the different available widgets and components, as well as the process for creating your very own Dashboard from scratch.
+Here, we will examine the definition of a dashboard, the various available widgets and components, and the process for creating your own dashboard from scratch.

 What are Dashboards in the salesforce?

-Dashboards enable you to make decisions based on the real-time data that you have collected with reports by providing you with a visual representation of changing business situations.
-You can utilize dashboards in Salesforce to assist users in determining patterns, allocating resources, and assessing the results of their actions.
+Dashboards enable you to make decisions based on real-time data collected through reports by providing a visual representation of changing business situations.
+In Salesforce, you can use dashboards to help users identify patterns, allocate resources, and assess the results of their actions.

-Dashboards in Salesforce are simply graphical representations of the report(s).
-It shows data from source reports as visual components.
-These components show the organization’s key metrics and performance indicators.
+Dashboards in Salesforce are graphical representations of reports.
+They display data from source reports as visual components, highlighting the organization’s key metrics and performance indicators.

-Each dashboard can have up to 20 components, and they display data as per the last time the report was run.
+Each dashboard can have up to 20 components, and they display data based on the last time the report was run.

 What is Dynamic Dashboard in Salesforce?